tonysebion/medallion-foundry/README.md

 ### Testing Your API (For Product/API Teams)

-**Not familiar with Python?** No problem! [docs/usage/beginner/QUICKSTART.md](docs/usage/beginner/QUICKSTART.md) has a complete step-by-step walkthrough.
+**Not familiar with Python?** No problem!
+The quick start sections above have complete walkthroughs.

 **Quick summary:**